-Sophie and Jay Paris, daughter and father photographers, have three times — in seven-year intervals — offered villagers and visitors in North Bennington the opportunity to make their own photographic portraits.
+Sophie and Jay Paris, daughter and father photographers, have four times — in seven-year intervals — offered villagers and visitors in North Bennington the opportunity to make their own photographic portraits.

 Some of the photographs were made on rooftops, some in parks, some inside.
 The subjects include the governor, a beloved centenarian, groups of children, and villagers at work, at rest, at play.

-Each photographer/subject was invited to a gallery opening the following day at Vermont Arts Exchange.
+Each photographer/subject was invited to a gallery opening in the village the following day.
 Sophie and Jay then worked through the night to print, hang and mount a show.
 The photographers/subjects streamed to the gallery the next day to see the fruits of their work.

-Groups of photos from each of the three years are shown below.
+Groups of photos from each of the four years are shown below.

 2000 Self Portraits